proyetei/proyetei/README.md

 - 💻: I am currently a Software Quality Engineer Intern at TD Bank

-- ⚡: Looking for Fall 2023 internships and finding possibilities to grow.
+- ⚡: Looking for Summer 2024 internships and finding possibilities to grow.

-- 🤔: Exploring back-end development and quality assurance
+- 🤔: Exploring back-end development and software testing

 - 🧠: In my free time, I work on Leetcode problems and develop side projects